i-abdullahirshad/gamepadscheck/src/content/articles/xbox-controller-battery-draining-fixes.md

 - **Bluetooth still active on a phone or laptop nearby** that the controller is paired to
 - **A stick or trigger held down by something.** A controller resting under a cushion with a stick pressed reads that as continuous input and stays awake

-To turn a controller off deliberately, hold the Xbox button for around six seconds until the light goes out.
+To turn a controller off deliberately, hold the Xbox button for around six seconds until the light goes out (if the light behaves erratically or flashes continuously instead of turning off, you may need to consult some [Xbox controller blinking fixes](/xbox-controller-blinking-fixes/)).
 Do this when you finish playing rather than relying on the automatic timeout.

 If your controller feels warm when you pick it up after hours of not playing, it was never off.